MatheusGSantos/backend-node-ts-template/README.md

 2. Reload

 ### Installation
-Download the project files and run `yarn init` in the source directory.
+Download the project files, go to the source directory and run `yarn` in the terminal.